DerekZ-113/Computer-Vision-Projects/mini-project5/README.md

 ## Project Description

 This project implements a **Panorama Creator** using **ORB** (Oriented FAST and Rotated BRIEF) to detect and match features between captured frames from a webcam.
-The project captures a series of images as the user moves the camera horizontally, detects features within these images, matches these features across frames, and stitches the images together to create a seamless panorama.
+The project captures a series of images as the user **moves the camera horizontally**, detects features within these images, matches these features across frames, and stitches the images together to create a seamless panorama.
 Additionally, it displays the Frames Per Second (FPS) for performance evaluation and allows users to save the generated panorama image.

 ## Features